 Once you are sure you want to start your own interior design business, here’s how you should plan the next course of action…

-1) Create Your Brand for your Interior Design Business
+1) Create the Brand for your Interior Design Business

 Your brand is probably the most important part of your business, it needs to clearly define who you are, what you stand for and be recognisable.
 There are multiple parts that form your brand which includes everything from your business name, domain, logo, website, social media, etc.